danielsoneg/dropWiki/README.markdown

 -----
 Currently, the script is extremely limited: It hosts text files from the parent directory.

-* To access a file named "Hello World.txt", go to [http://localhost:8080/Hello World.txt]
+* To access a file named "Hello World.txt", go to [http://localhost:8080/Hello World](http://localhost:8080/Hello World)
 * To edit a file, just go to its page, click on the page text, and edit.
 The content is saved whenever the text loses focus.
 * To create a file, just go to a new page.
 * To link to a file, use: ```Name of the page```.